pulumi/docs/content/blog/kubecon-2019/index.md

 ### Acceptance Tests

 Our acceptance tests are what validate that our service when stood up function as expected.
 They are run against an ephemeral environment.
-The test live in the `acceptance/acceptance_test.go` [file](https://gitlab.com/rocore/demo-app/blob/master/acceptance/acceptance_test.go).
+The tests live in the `acceptance/acceptance_test.go` [file](https://gitlab.com/rocore/demo-app/blob/master/acceptance/acceptance_test.go).
 You'll notice we're once again using that helper function `getConfigurationValue`.
 Our acceptance test must also be configured to ensure they're validating against the correct resources for that particular ephemeral environment.

 Since our service is only accessible from within the Kubernetes cluster, we will use a Kubernetes Job to run our acceptance tests.
 This is a good technique to use when your CI is running externally, such as from GitLab, and you do not want to publicly expose your service.
 Our ephemeral environment plus acceptance test looks like this: